adiiaot/WEB-DEVELOPMENT-JAVASCRIPT/README.md

 # JAVASCRIPT OVERVIEW

-* This Course will teach you the basic and advanced concepts of Javascript.
+* This Course will teach you the basic and advanced concepts of Javascript and how crucial it is for web development.

 # JAVASCRIPT PREREQUISITES